zachmayer/backblaze_analysis/README.md

 I chose to order the drives by their expected 5 year survival rate.
 I calculated a 95% confidence interval on the 5-year survival rate, and I used that interval to sort the drives.
-Based on this analysis, the wdc wuh721816ale6l4 is the most reliable drive model in our data, with an estimated 5-year survival rate that is at least 97.46%.
+Based on this analysis, the wdc wuh721816ale6l4 is the most reliable model in our data, with an estimated 5-year survival rate that is at least 97.46%.
 (In other words we are 95% confident that at least 97.46% of the wdc wuh721816ale6l4’s will last at least 5 years).